My Dinner

 • Add the meat and fry until lightly browned.

-• Stir in the salt, pepper, paprika, tomato paste and cumin seeds and fry for another minute while continually stirring.
+• Stir in the salt, pepper, paprika, tomato paste and caraway seeds and fry for another minute while continually stirring.

 • Add in the beef stock/ beef broth and pour in the beer and reduce the heat.